 The zip archive can be modified using the zip command.
-The -r option of the zip command allows you to adding files.
+The -r option of the zip command allows you to add new files to the archive.

 bash$ zip -rv zipfile.zip newfile.txt newfile1.txt

-where the zipfile.zip is the name of an existing zip file and the newfile.txt is the file that you want to add to the zip archive.
+where the zipfile.zip is the name of an existing zip file and the newfile.txt and newfile1.txt are the files that you want to add to the zip archive.